Connected Packaging In Focus: Beauty Brands

 What do you do in this case?
 You activate it within the Internet of Things.
 A connected package can provide instant access to all the information shoppers need to make a purchase decision, in-store and directly from the package and in multiple languages.
 This means not having to find a salesperson, or “google it” (unless you love doing extensive mobile research while standing in the middle of a store).
 By simply tapping or scanning the product with their mobile phones, consumers can connect to a wealth of product information, getting all the answers they need to quickly with no fuss or distraction by other brands.

 A recent study conducted by Clicktale and the Wharton School of the University of Pennsylvania concluded that shoppers are pulled towards entertaining content and “guilty pleasures” more so than they are to hard facts.
 It’s no secret that people like to be entertained, so fun campaign promotions, videos, and games can actually add value to a product, and be the differentiator when up against the competition.
 Again, for higher margin products such as cosmetics and skincare, entertainment makes a lot of sense.

 By using connected packaging to launch entertaining experiences, beauty brands can target specific lifestyle moments and augment the experience of using their products.
 In the Internet of Things, the product becomes the trigger for fun, not just entertaining but entertaining for everyday moments, transforming mundane into extraordinary.

-Connected packaging for cosmetics brands and skincare brands makes sense – having a higher margin brands have the opportunity to delight their customers beyond the product itself.
-In the Internet of Things, a connected package can meet and exceed consumer needs, and transform everyday “real world” life and securing loyal customers in a competitive market.
+Connected packaging for cosmetics brands and skincare brands makes sense.
+In the Internet of Things, a connected package can meet and exceed consumer needs.
+It transforms everyday “real world” experience into something fun and engaging.
+Forward-thinking brands will secure more loyal customers in a competitive market.